cqframework/cql-execution/README.md

 # CQL Execution Framework

 The CQL Execution Framework is a set of [CoffeeScript](http://coffeescript.org/) libraries that can execute CQL artifacts expressed as JSON ELM.
-At this point, only a small subset of functionality has been implemented (and a very simple JSON-based patient format is used).

 For more information, see the [CQL Execution Framework Overview](OVERVIEW.md).